Barnaby Jones: Film

-In 1993, Ebsen reprised the role of Barnaby Jones in the film The Beverly Hillbillies, adapted from Ebsen's television series of the same name (Jim Varney played Jed Clampett, the role that Ebsen had played on the television series, in the film).
-It was Ebsen's final theatrical appearance.
-After that film, Meriwether and Shera expressed interest in a Barnaby Jones reunion television movie, but could not talk Ebsen into joining the project.
+In 1993, Ebsen reprised the role of Barnaby Jones in the film The Beverly Hillbillies, adapted from his television series of the same name (in the film, Jim Varney played Jed Clampett, the role that Ebsen had played on the television series).
+It was Ebsen's final theatrical feature film appearance.
+After it was released, Meriwether and Shera expressed interest in a Barnaby Jones reunion television movie, but could not talk Ebsen into joining the project.

-Reruns

-From 1978 to 1983, Barnaby Jones began broadcasting in off-net syndication.

-Beginning September 3, 2019, MeTV began broadcasting Barnaby Jones reruns.
+Books

+In 2017, Sizzling Cold Case: The Legend of Lori London: A Barnaby Jones Novel, written by Ebsen with Darlene Quinn, was published by AuthorHouse.
+In the novel, Barnaby investigates the death 18 years in the past of the starlet Lori London, which had been ruled a suicide.
+In the course of the investigation, he discovers a connection between London's death and the man who murdered his own son.
+Although Ebsen passed away in 2003, his widow Dorothy worked with Quinn to develop Ebsen's notes for the project into a novel.